sharu725/yuyutsu/src/routes/about.md

 description: Yuyutsu was the only son of Dhritarashtra who survived the Kurukshetra war.
 ---

-Yuyutsu he was the only son of Dhritarashtra who survived the Kurukshetra war.
+Yuyutsu was the only son of Dhritarashtra who survived the Kurukshetra war.

 Star this project
 <a target="_blank" href="https://github.com/sharu725/yuyutsu">